Basics of using git and GitHub (on a mac, for Matlab/Python)

 ~/Coding/MATLAB/Library/MyCode/TestFolder/

-and I added a few .m files.
+and I added a few .m

 Now let’s do set the folder up as a repository (aka, repo) and set up basic version control, using git:

-1. Using iTerm2 again, navigate into your test folder, then execute the following to set up the test folder and contents as a new local repository (i.e., git-managed folder), which enables git version control
+- Using iTerm2 again, navigate into your test folder, then execute the following to set up the test folder and contents as a new local repository (i.e., git-managed folder), which enables git version control

 git add .

-At this stage the files are added to the git ‘staging area’ , which means that git knows about them, but they haven’t yet been committed to the current main branch
+At this stage the files are added to the git ‘staging area’ , which means that git knows about them, but they haven’t yet been committed to the current

-Note: Having already set[LINK] up a global ~/.gitignore you shouldn’t run in to problems with git picking up extraneous system files (e.g., .DS_Store on a mac) that you don’t need to version control and adding them to the repo
+you shouldn’t run in to problems with git picking up extraneous system files (e.g., .DS_Store on a mac) that you don’t need to version control and adding them to the repo - Commit the files that have been added to the staging area, whilst adding a short note to the log to explain why has been done, via executing

 git commit -m 'Initial setup of files to be version controlled'

-This means that git has an up-to-date record of these files as constituting the current main branch of
+This means that git has an up-to-date record of these files as constituting the current

-3. Make a change to one or more of the existing files, and/or add a new file to the folder.
+branch of - Make a change to one or more of the existing files, and/or add a new file to the folder.
 Now once again run

 git add .